StefanNedelchev/pwa-push-example/README.md

 ![image](https://github.com/StefanNedelchev/pwa-push-example/assets/15238282/526ec4ae-bad8-4f30-9f42-ecf04da6a633)

+### Pushing a notification

 To push a notification you need to send a POST request to the **/send-message** end point of our API.
 You can use the `test-push.http` script from the root directory which serves as an example.
-You can use it with an REST client like Postman or [the REST Client extension for VSCode](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+You can use it with a REST client like Postman or [the REST Client extension for VSCode](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
 You can modify the port and the body of the request to suite your needs.
 After sending a request all subscribers should receive a push notification.
 The service worker also handles clicking on the notification and you'll see small label appear on the UI.

 ## Further reading